nyan-left/trade-volume-scraper/README.md

 ### Trade Volume Data (OSRS's grand exchange graphs)

 (Not available on the official OSRS API)
-This will return the last 180 days of trade data available on the official website.
+This will return trade volume data from the official website.

 ```ts
 const data = await OSRS.getTradeVolume(4151);